Princeton-CDH/startwords/content/issues/2/strangers-in-the-landscape/index.md

 User experience (UX) design relies on common behavioral patterns to help a user feel comfortable in an interface, even when faced with a completely novel situation (such as transcribing an ancient manuscript written in an unfamiliar language).
 UX designers also rely heavily on direct user feedback to ensure that the interface both functions as it should and feels natural to those users.
 To that end, we first identified a few key groups of user personas to envision our target audience.
 These personas served as guides throughout the design process.
 Would a grad student in Massachusetts be able to quickly understand how to transcribe a line of text?
 Would a pensioner in Brighton?
 What about a modern native speaker?
 By keeping in mind these different experience levels, we were able to focus our design efforts and keep scope creep to a minimum.[^15]

+## Multi-Language Keyboards

 {{< wrap class="interlude" >}}
 {{< wrap class="center" >}}

-**Multi-Language Keyboards**

-**05. Code Cleanup**
+### 05. Code Cleanup

 Before we proceed with the advanced considerations of creating an on-screen keyboard with multiple languages, let’s clean up our code.

 In the example below, you won’t see many changes in terms of UI functionality, but a lot of the source code was altered.
 Notably:

-The Japanese characters have now been compiled into a “Japanese keyboard” data object, setting the stage for **dynamically generated keyboards** for different languages.
+* The Japanese characters have now been compiled into a “Japanese keyboard” data object, setting the stage for **dynamically generated keyboards** for different languages.

-Similarly, we now have “English keyboard” and “QWERTY layout” data objects that help ensure **the visual layout of the on-screen keyboard matches the user’s physical keyboard.**
+* Similarly, we now have “English keyboard” and “QWERTY layout” data objects that help ensure **the visual layout of the on-screen keyboard matches the user’s physical keyboard.**

 [view source code](https://github.com/shaunanoordin/zooniverse-startwords/blob/master/section-05.html)

 &&& INSERT FROM SOURCE CODE &&&

-&&& INCLUDE UNORDERED LIST IN INTERLUDE &&&

 {{</ wrap >}}
 {{</ wrap >}}